 15.5 miles of the curb lane

 3.5 miles of center-running, dedicated BRT lanes through central Ontario

 We have covered it in our weekly wire roundup

 Aim of the Project and Completion Deadlines

-The project will provide connection to Ontario International Airport (ONT), probably the most important facility for the region’s economic activity.
+The project will connect to Ontario International Airport (ONT), probably the most important facility for the region’s economic activity.
 The project will also provide easy reach to destinations like Ontario Convention Center, Ontario Mills shopping, and Victoria Gardens.
-Currently the project is in ‘Environment’ phase, following which there will be design, construction, and project completion phases.
+Currently, the project is in the ‘Environment’ phase, following which there will be design, construction, and project completion phases.